bokkypoobah/AigangPresaleContractAudit/audit/code-review/MiniMeToken.md

     /// @param _spender The spender in the `approve()` call
     /// @param _amount The amount in the `approve()` call
-    /// @return False if the controller does not authorize the approval function onApprove(address _owner, address _spender, uint _amount) returns(bool);
+    /// @return False if the controller does not authorize the approval
+    // BK Ok
+    function onApprove(address _owner, address _spender, uint _amount)
+        returns(bool);
 }

+// BK NOTE - Could be a bit safer to use acceptOwnership() pattern, but this may not work with the use case
+// BK Ok - Like Owned
 contract Controlled {
     /// @notice The address of the controller is the only address that can call
     ///  a function with this modifier
+    // BK Ok
     modifier onlyController { if (msg.sender != controller) throw; _; }

+    // BK Ok
     address public controller;

+    // BK Ok
     function Controlled() { controller = msg.sender;}

     /// @notice Changes the controller of the contract
-    /// @param _newController The new controller of the contract function changeController(address _newController) onlyController {
+    /// @param _newController The new controller of the contract
+    // BK Ok
+    function changeController(address _newController) onlyController {
+        // BK Ok
         controller = _newController;
     }
 }